rjbashar/TeXDown-1/README.md

 ## Example file

-An example file, `example.txd`, is provided, showing off all TeXDown's capabilities.
+An example file, `example.txd`, is provided, showing off most of TeXDown's capabilities.

 ---